netsight/netsight.async/README.rst

-netsight.async provides a base browser view for the Zope Web Framework which enables browser requests to run in the background whilst progress of the request is returns to the browser.
+netsight.async provides a base browser view for the Zope Web Framework which enables browser requests to run in the background whilst progress of the request is returned to the browser.

 Usage
 =====